 Naturally, there will be times when you have less control over the quality of what you eat, be it a work event, family gathering, when on the run or travelling, or any instance that has you eating away from home.

-This is okay.
-Doing what we can as often as we can to nourish ourselves with good food and wonderful food choices is important; but so is the fun of eating out with your partner, sharing a meal at a friend’s, or sampling the new local café’s delectable breakfast fare.
+Doing what we can as often as we can to nourish ourselves with good food is important, but so is celebrating Gran’s birthday with cake, eating out with your partner, sharing a meal at a friend’s, or sampling the local fare when on the road.

-However, there are some choices that can be made when dining out that align with your kick-ass real food eating, and here are a few suggestions.
+The good news is there are choices that can be made when eating out that align with your preferred real, whole food way of eating.

 Restaurants and take-away

 We LOVE to eat out!
 It is a wonderful part of many cultures around the globe.

 The downside of eating out is take-away and restaurant foods are often highly processed, low in veg, loaded with excess added sugar and salt, and use nasty highly refined oils or trans-fats in place of a good quality olive oil, coconut oil, or butter.

 There are more options out there for nourishing, healthier take-away and restaurant foods, but they aren’t always available.
 In this case, opt for:

 - Grilled, steamed, poached, baked, or lightly stir fried over deep fried or swimming in sweet or overly salty sauces